IBM/data-prep-kit/transforms/language/doc_quality/python/README.md

   - > 90% of lines starting with a bullet point,
   - > 30% ending with an ellipsis.
   - Require that 80% of words in a document contain at least one alphabetic character, and apply a "stop word" filter, to remove documents that do NOT contain at least TWO of the following English words: the, be, to, of, and, that, have, with; this adequately deals with ostensibly English documents that contain no coherent English text.
-- Perplexity score (KenLM+sentencepiece) suggested in Gopher The smaller the perplexity score, the closer is the text to the targeted domain (i.e., en Wikipedia).
+- Perplexity score.
+The smaller the perplexity score, the closer is the text to the targeted domain (i.e., en Wikipedia).
 Journalistic and well written content.
 Distribution of perplexity for different languages may have different shapes.